Apidog Docs

 Security schemes configured at the folder level will apply to all subfolders and endpoints under that folder, unless they have their own auth configuration.

-Configure Security Schemes at the Endpoint Level#
+Configuring Security Schemes at the Endpoint Level#

 1